TikiTDO/image_processor/AI_README.md

 ## 1. Base Prompt & Goals
 - **Base Prompt**: See `BASE_PROMPT.md` for the foundational system instructions.
-- **Primary Objective**: Enable the AI to propose, draft, and apply precise, minimal changes that adhere to project conventions and pass all tests.
+- **Primary Objective**: Enable the AI to propose, draft, and apply precise, minimal changes that adhere to project conventions, pass all tests, and commit the changes into git.
 - **Current Task**: Revise the backend storage to use a single `metadata/` directory with layered subdirectories.
 Each leaf directory will contain all per-file data (dialog, timestamps, AI annotations, etc.) and a symlink back to the original image.
 Symlinks must update when files are moved or renamed.

 ---